JuanMM0/JuanMM0/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+Não estou trabalhando
 - 🌱 I’m currently learning ...
+Estou no SENAI aprendendo programação
 - 👯 I’m looking to collaborate on ...
+Não estou procurando
 - 🤔 I’m looking for help with ...
+Não consigo ajudar
 - 💬 Ask me about ...
+Procureme no Github
-- 📫 How to reach me: ...
+- 📫 How to reach me: ... não chergará
-- 😄 Pronouns: ...
+- 😄 Pronouns: ... ele/dele
-- ⚡ Fun fact:
+- ⚡ Fun fact: Não jogo LOL
 -->
-Não estou trabalhando
-Estou no SENAI aprendendo programação
-Não estou procurando ajuda
-Não me pergunte nada
-Procure-me em locais onde estou ele/dele
-Existo

 ## ferramentas e tecnologias